 All children have a maths work book to complete one page per week, additionally reading daily - please give your book to Mrs Ashley-Irving or Mrs Beaumont when completed - and sounds to learn at home to support class phonics.
 Finally optional topic homework will be handed out.

-This term we will have sports coaches for PE sessions on Thursday afternoons so please continue to ensure kit is in school at all times.
+This term we will have a sports coach for PE sessions on Monday afternoons so please continue to ensure kit is in school at all times.
 We are often having PE outside so please ensure kit is appropriate for outdoor PE.

 We no longer complete weekly spellings tests.
 Spellings will be learned as part of our phonics and other lessons, if a word they are capable of is frequently miss-spelled it will be written into their spelling book to practice.